Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 , in the target/ directory.

-However, there is a script build-dynamic-image.sh, for your convenience, that does that and packages this native image in a distroless base container image with just enough to run the application.
+However, there is a Dockerfile, Dockerfile.distroless-java-base.dynamic, that runs the native image step inside the builder container, and then copies this native executable into a distroless base container with just enough to run the application.
 No Java Runtime Environment (JRE) is required!

 Distroless container images contain only your application and its runtime dependencies.
 They do not contain package managers, shells or any other programs you would expect to find in a standard Linux distribution.
 Learn more in "Distroless" Container Images .